NTUST-CGP/HW4/README.md

 - `LClick` to shoot
 - `Rclick` to aim (not yet implemented).
 - `P` or `Esc` (not implemented) to pause.
+- `F` to harm yourself, in case you want to do so.

 # Implemented Features